Imangali Tasmagambetov

 Tasmagambetov stated that he resigned as PM after finding out about the falsification of a positive vote of confidence in his administration that was taken on 19 May 2003.
 His resignation resulted in the dismissal of all members of his cabinet, as required by the Constitution of Kazakhstan.

 President Nursultan Nazarbayev replaced Tasmagambetov with Pavlodar Region Akim Daniyal Akhmetov on 13 June 2003.
 Akhmetov pledged to maintain many of Tasmagambetov's policies.

-Tasmagambetov has been appointed as head of KazakhGolf Federation on May 18, 2022.
+Tasmagambetov was appointed as head of KazakhGolf Federation on 18 May 2022.

 Early life and career

 Tasmagambetov was born in the village of Novobogat in Atyrau Region to Nurgali Tasmagambetov (1926–1997) and Dilda Qoqanova (1930–2019).
 In 1979, he graduated from the natural-geographical faculty of the West Kazakhstan State University, specializing in "teacher of geography and biology."
 In 1990, Tasmagambetov earned Ph.D in philosophy in his thesis "World outlook aspects of ecological problems".
 In 1997, he earned doctorate in political science in his dissertation “Social Policy in Transit Political Systems”.

 Tasmagambetov began his career in 1973 as a boxing and wrestling trainer at a Children's and Youth Sports School in the village of Makhambet.
 After graduating, he worked as a teacher of geography and biology at the Makhambet Secondary School.